dwyl/process-handbook/courier-services.md

 We found a couple of others, but they were almost impossible to book online.

-_Note: We have not used [EuroSender](https://www.eurosender.com/) yet, but intend to investigate this option when we next require courier services_.

 #### DHL
 We have only chosen to use **DHL Express** to date because we have needed to send documents during [the coronavirus pandemic](https://covid19.who.int/)